KAUU

-KAUU (channel 5) is a television station in Anchorage, Alaska, United States, affiliated with MyNetworkTV.
-It is owned by Gray Media alongside dual NBC/CBS affiliate KTUU-TV (channel 2).
-The two stations share studios on East 40th Avenue in Anchorage; KAUU's transmitter is located in Knik, Alaska.
+KAUU (channel 5) is a television station in Anchorage, Alaska, United States.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KAUU is owned by Gray Media alongside dual NBC/CBS affiliate KTUU-TV (channel 2) and the two stations share studios on East 40th Avenue in Anchorage; KAUU's transmitter is located in Knik, Alaska.

 KAUU (as KYES-TV) acquired the CBS affiliation for Anchorage on July 31, 2020, when Gray Television purchased the non-license assets of KTVA (channel 11) from Denali Media Holdings, a subsidiary of local cable television operator GCI.
-KAUU continues to carry its former primary service and schedule, which includes syndicated programming and MyNetworkTV, on its fourth subchannel, and GCI channel 11.
+KAUU continues to carry its former primary service and schedule on its fourth subchannel, and GCI channel 11.
 Programming from KAUU's fourth subchannel is available statewide through the Alaska Rural Communications Service (ARCS) translator network.

 As of September 2020, KAUU shares its website and news operation with KTUU, which are both branded under the "Alaska's News Source" moniker.

 As of March 3, 2021, CBS programming moved to KYES-LD and KTUU-DT5 (mapped as 5.11) as part of a major transmitter upgrade; the station's other subchannels are still in operation.